 Arrival and Dismissal Starting the Morning off Right is important.
 Beginning your morning at home in a calm and peaceful manner will help your child have a great day!
 Wake your child early to allow ample time to dress and eat without having to rush.
 If you get up early and have yourself ready to go, utilize that extra time to enjoy your child stress free.
 Arrival to School Timely arrival is essential for the peaceful start to the children's day.
 Though life gets in the way sometimes, we feel it is very important to not only foster good life habits but, also avoiding disruption to the classroom.
 Please dedicate yourself to being on time each and every day as this policy will be enforced.
-A doctor's note is required if school is missed due to an appointment.
-Help to foster independence and confidence in your child by allowing them to walk on his/her own into the school, hand-in-hand together, carrying his/her own things to put away.
-Accompany your child to the classroom door where the teacher waits to greet your child.
-If the child requires assistance, allow the teacher to help, as this aids in building a trustful relationship between child and teacher.
+Help to foster independence and confidence in your child by allowing them to walk on his/her own into the school.
+Parents are encouraged to say their goodbyes quickly and allow their child to enter the school carrying his/her own things.
+If the child requires assistance, allow staff to help, as this aids in building a trustful relationship between child and staff.
 Saying Goodbye Make your goodbyes sweet and swift.
 Lingering creates uncertainty and anxiety in the child who may already be feeling anxious.
 Let the teacher nurture your child at drop off and your child will adjust more quickly.
 Half Day Dismissal for half-day toddler students is promptly at 11:30 am and half-day primary students is promptly at 12:00 pm.
-The children will be engaged in a quiet activity as dismissal time approaches.
-The child will gather his/her things and meet you at the classroom door when you arrive.
-Please do not enter the classroom as this disrupts the other children's focus on the activity.
 We request that families pick up promptly, so that the departing children won't feel excluded from lunch preparations taking place for the school-day scheduled children.
-School Day Dismissal is promptly at 3:00 pm (3:15 pm for elementary students) to help a smooth transition from the school day to after care and enrichment programs.
-Children still in care after 3:15 pm will begin accruing overtime charges at \$10/hour unless enrolled in the after care program.
+School Day Dismissal is promptly at 2:45 and 3:00 pm (depending on class) to help a smooth transition from the school day to after care and studio classes.
+The aftercare program is full.
+To maintain required student/teacher ratios, students not enrolled in aftercare program or enrolled in a studio class may not stay for aftercare without approval from the office.
+Children not enrolled in after care program and are still in care after 3:15 pm will begin accruing overtime charges at \$10/hour.
 Saying Hello Please take the time to offer a loving 'hello' to your child at pickup time.
 Complete phone calls and leave your day's stress in the car.
 Take a breath and slow your pace as you greet your child.
-Your little one will be very excited to see you, and may have much to share with you or look forward to a great big hug!
-Making Friends Many parents enjoy visiting and become great friends with other parents or staff, which is understandable given the number of wonderful families within our school.
+Your little one will be very excited to see you and looks forward to a great big hug!
+Making Friends Many parents enjoy visiting and become great friends with other parents or staff.
 We would ask that parents carefully choose the moments they visit with one another, either prior to dismissal time or at a nearby place that is safe for children to play as the parking lot is an unsafe place for children to engage each other in play while parents visit.
-Please also be respectful that staff members in charge of children need to give children of all ages their undivided attention.
+Please do not have conversations in the parking lot while other parents are circling the school looking for a parking space.